About

 State Climate Policy

-When I first started as an analyst in 2020, comprehensive federal climate action was mostly off the table and my team was mostly researching policies for states to decarbonize their economies.
+When I first started as an analyst in 2020, comprehensive federal climate action was mostly off the table, and my team was mostly researching policies for states to decarbonize their economies.
 We focused primarily on carbon markets and their impact on the power sector but since the passage of the IRA, we have launched efforts to expand the policy set and sectoral scope of our work.
-Earlier in 2023, we published a report that considered the role of facility cpecific emissions caps in California’s cap-and-trade program.
-We wrote a magazine article on the matter and presented this work to the Environmental Justice Advisory Council for the cap-and-trade program in the fall.
+Earlier in 2023, we published a report that considered the role of facility specific emissions caps in California’s cap-and-trade program.
+We wrote a magazine article on the matter and presented this work to the Environmental Justice Advisory Council for the cap-and-trade program in the fall of 2023.
 We learned a lot about the challenges and exciting ideas that arise from integrating environmental justice into the policy design of market-based mechanisms.

 Undergraduate Work (Heavy Duty Trucking)